kape6379/CSCI3656_Group_Project/project.md

 # Group Project: Interpolation on Topographic Data using SciPy
 Eben Fluto, Kai Schuyler Gonzalez, Kate Pendavinji, Richard Terrile
 ## Background
-(Brief description of what everyone originally did and why we decided to do the experiment we did)

 Eben: My individual explorition was on gimp and how gimp utilizes interpolation to rescale images.